 You pushed your website live and started driving traffic to key landing pages.

-In this article, we'll walk through dynamic landing page designs from Shopify, Tuft & Needle and Upwork to highlight their layout, messaging and CTAs.
+In this article, we'll walk through great landing page designs from Shopify, Tuft & Needle and Upwork to highlight their layout, messaging and CTAs.
 You'll learn strategies these brands use to keep their pages interesting and, in the end, drive a massive amount of revenue.
 Let’s get started.

-What is a landing page?
+What is landing page design?

 Landing pages are typically a single page seen by visitors after taking an action like clicking an advertisement, email, social post or any other marketing activation.

-Most dynamic landing pages include similar elements like a clear call-to-action, product value messaging and an easy-to-complete form.
+Most dynamic landing web pages include similar elements like a clear call-to-action, product value messaging and an easy-to-complete form.

 The phrase "landing page" is also used in tools like Google Analytics to describe the first-page traffic lands on when arriving at your site.
 For example, Lucky Orange receives traffic from marketing efforts that lands on the Dynamic Heatmaps page of our main website.
+This is a successful landing page for us, even though it's not separated from the navigation of the site.

 In this article, we'll focus primarily on pages built for a specific effort as opposed to those baked into a website that happens to be the first page of a conversion funnel.